LaurenzV/krilla/crates/krilla/src/configure/PDF_UA1.md

 - krilla never writes the `IMap` key for URIs. 🔵

 7.18.6
+- krilla does not support media annotations. 🔵

+7.18.7
-- krilla does not have any support for media and file attachments. 🔵
+- krilla does not support file attachment annotations. 🔵

+7.18.8
+- krilla does not support printer mark annotations. 🔵

 # 7.19 Actions
 - krilla does not support adding (JavaScript) scripts. 🔵